An Adaptive Incremental Gradient Method With Support for Non-Euclidean Norms: Algorithm

 \textbf{Stable BB2 step-size.}

 \textbf{Stable ALS step-size.}

 \textbf{Stable YK step-size.}

 We now refer the previous stochastic adaptive step-sizes as the unstable ones.
 We plot the evolution of these stable variants in Figure \autoref{fig: stable methods-1}.
 From the result, we can see the stable step-sizes show a much smaller and smoother performance than those unstable ones in Figure \autoref{fig: local information-2}.
 For illustration, we also compare the performance of the stable methods with the unstable methods on the \emph{ijcnn} dataset.
-Since $\frac{\|s_i \|}{\|y_i\|}$ is the geometrical mean of $\frac{s_i^Ts_i}{s_i^Ty_i}$ and $\frac{s_i^Ty_i}{y_i^Ty_i}$, we set $\alpha=2$ for stable BB2 step-size, $\alpha=\sqrt{m/2}$ for stable YK and ALS methods, and $\alpha=m$ for stable BB1 step-size.
+Since $\frac{\|s_i \|}{\|y_i\|}$ is the geometrical mean of $\frac{s_i^Ts_i}{s_i^Ty_i}$ and $\frac{s_i^Ty_i}{y_i^Ty_i}$, we set $\alpha=2$ for stable BB2 step-size, $\alpha=\sqrt{m/2}$ for stable YK and ALS methods, and $\alpha=m$ for stable BB1 step-size across different datasets and losses.
 For the \emph{ijcnn} dataset, we tuned $\alpha=20/m$, $\alpha=5/m$, $\alpha=5/m$, $\alpha=4/m$ for unstable BB2, YK, ALS, BB1 step-sizes, respectively.
 Note that different from unstable step-sizes, these choices for stable methods also work well on other datasets (refer to Appendix \ref{appendix: exps}).
 As shown in Figure \autoref{fig: stable methods-2}, the stable methods all enjoy a faster convergence.

 Among these stable methods, BB2 shows a more consistent performance across different datasets (refer to the Appendix \ref{appendix: exps}).
-In addition, as will be discussed in the next section, BB2 step-size only requires $\mathcal{O}(n)$ memory consumption for problems with a linear predictor, while other methods need $\mathcal{O}(nd)$ memory overhead.
+In addition, as implemented in Appendix \ref{appendix: implement}, BB2 step-size only requires $\mathcal{O}(n)$ memory consumption for problems with a linear predictor , while other methods need $\mathcal{O}(nd)$ memory overhead.
 Therefore, the stable BB2 step-size is the sensible choice for SAGA.